-The DRV8821 has thermal shutdown (TSD) as described Thermal Shutdown (TSD).
-If the die temperature exceeds approximately 150°C, the device will be disabled until the temperature drops to a safe level.
+The DRV8823 has TSD as described in Thermal Shutdown (TSD).
+If the die temperature exceeds approximately 150°C, the device is disabled until the temperature drops to a safe level.

-Any tendency of the device to enter thermal shutdown is an indication of either excessive power dissipation, insufficient heatsinking, or too high an ambient temperature.
+Any tendency of the device to enter TSD is an indication of excessive power dissipation, insufficient heatsinking, or too high an ambient temperature.